JorisAR/portfolio/content/posts/ForestFires.md

 Admittedly, the effect is a little less effective when the camera moves quickly in the axis of greatest temporal movement in the volume, but it beats scrolling 2D noise in my opinion.

 Trees can also be set on fire, but it would be wasteful to instantiate many flames on it to make it look good.
-Instead, I simply scroll a noise texture over the tree, and use this as an alpha mask to blend between fire and the tree itself..
+Instead, I simply scroll a noise texture over the tree, and use this as an alpha mask to blend between fire and the tree itself.

 ## Conclusion